QueenOfSquiggles/queenofsquigglesweb/_posts/2022-07-05-ascension-of-the-lamb.md

         alt: "A room with a radio lit from behind and couches in the background"
         # title: ""
 ---
-*Note this post is dated for the release of the game.
-It was orignally written on Feb.
-8th, 2023*

 # Game Overview
-[*Ascension Of The Lamb*](https://queenofsquiggles.itch.io/the-ascension-of-the-lamb) is a "Retro PBR" game about exploring a mysterious cult bunker.
+*Ascension Of The Lamb* is a "Retro PBR" game about exploring a mysterious cult bunker.

 # Story of the Creation
 I participated in the [Go Godot Jam 3](https://gogodotjam.com/the-jam/), which to save you a click is a game jam coordinated by the Godot community, specifically 'Redefine Gamedev', who is a fairly active member of the community.
 The jam was very exciting, with online social events planned for participants and hosted by various well known community members.